Flugmango/GlobeVR/user-documentation.md

 # User Documentation
 ## Installation
-Run GlobeVR.exe and enjoy the virtual earth.
+Download the GlobeVR.exe [here](https://github.com/Flugmango/GlobeVR/releases) and run it to enjoy the virtual earth.
 Make sure SteamVR is running and the HMD is recognized correctly.

 ## Usage
 ### Left controller